perarulalan15/chronic-kidney-disease/README.md

 # chronic-kidney-disease

-This project is a Chronic Kidney Disease prediction.
+This project is a Chronic Kidney Disease prediction using Machine Learning.